-The purpose of this document is to describe the collection, processing, and management of exposure data for the Multi-Ethnic Study of Atherosclerosis and Air Pollution (MESA Air) and associated environmental epidemiology studies.
-The primary aims are: 1) to record the treatment of all of the Kaufman/Vedal Lab's environmental monitoring data prior to its upload to the Exposure Assessment Core's (EAC) database; 2) to describe the content and processing of third-party (e.g., Air Quality Systems, NYCCAS) data; and 3) to describe the data request process.
+The purpose of this document is to describe the collection, processing, and management of exposure data for a variety of US-based air pollution model development tasks and their associated environmental epidemiology studies.
+The primary aims are: 1) to record the treatment of all of the Kaufman Lab's environmental monitoring data prior to its upload to the Exposure Assessment Core's (EAC) database; 2) to describe the content and processing of third-party (e.g., Air Quality Systems, NYCCAS) data; and 3) to describe the data request process.
 Health data are collected and stored at study-specific coordinating centers, and documentation for these data handling procedures can be found in a separate Standard Operating Procedure (SOP) document.
 The EAC does not fill data requests for health data.
-We are currently distributing data from Revision 11 (Rev 11) of the EAC Database.
-The data available in Rev 11 include:
+We are currently distributing data from Revision 15 (Rev 15) of the EAC Database.
+The data available in Rev 15 include: